 - After you’ve done this, open the hinged front cover.

-- Your machine comes with a screwdriver you need.
+- Your machine comes with the screwdriver you need.
 Use it to unscrew the screws that hold the needle.

 - Remove the bobbin and clean it (using the brush we talked about).